Modernism-in-Architecture/modernism/README.md

 Python 3.7.2
 ```

-If an older version than 3.6 or nothing is found you will need to [update or install Python](https://realpython.com/installing-python/) first.
+If an older version nothing is found you will need to [update or install Python](https://realpython.com/installing-python/) first.

 #### PostgreSQL
 Create a [postgreSQL](https://www.postgresqltutorial.com/install-postgresql/) database named "modernism".
 If you use `psql`, you can run